thoomkuzhymatthew/EPL_arb_betting/docs/backtesting.md

 It is worth noting that most strategies ended up at zero until a **hard cap** was set for the stake limit, such that once proportional stakes exceeded this limit the stake wouldn't increase.
 Therefore dynamic staking, in most cases, was too aggressive and would lead to losing money.

+**Custom strategy** : the custom strategy used xor logic to set conditions for a weak favourite or a strong underdog.
+The threshold for weak favourite was set at and implied win rate lower than 60%.
+The threshold for strong underdog was set at and implied win rate higher than 20%.
+Even after making abstract conditions based off of insights from the EDA about when outcomes are mispriced, the custom strategy still failed to outperform the best stratefy (biased second favourite abritrage).

 To **maximize profitability**, further refinements should include:
 - **Data-driven stake sizing models to enhance compounding and more effectively mitigate risk.**
 - **Expansion of odds data collection to international leagues for even better earnings.**